graphile/crystal/grafast/website/src/pages/caveats.md

 # Pre-release caveats

 Gra*fast*, PostGraphile V5 and most other things in the same repository are all pre-release software right now.

-Here's a selection of the reasons **you should not expose this pre-release software to the internet or other untrusted inputs**:

-🚨 Errors contain too much detail - more than you would want a user/attacker to know.

-🚨 It hasn't been battle-tested yet.
+Though we're now at a stage where the scarier warnings have been dealt with, it hasn't been battle-tested yet.

-In addition to the issues above, the software is also still undergoing heavy iteration, so it's likely that certain APIs will evolve over time, breaking code that you've written that relies on the older interfaces.
-In particular, we are expecting to change the TypeScript types very heavily, and it's also likely that a number of the APIs will be renamed.
+Further, the software is still undergoing heavy iteration, so it's likely that many APIs will evolve over time, breaking code that you've written that relies on the older interfaces.
+In particular, we are expecting to change the TypeScript types very heavily, and it's also likely that a number of the APIs and configuration options will be renamed or relocated for organization and clarity reasons.
 For other expected changes, check out the issues on the repository.

+To stay up to date with the breaking changes, we recommend that you follow the 'sponsors-only-announcements' channel on Discord: https://discord.gg/graphile - we summarize the major changes every week or so.
+For cutting edge info, see the
+#🔮 channel.

 :::tip

-PostGraphile V5 is already passing the V4 test suite and uses Gra*fast* heavily, so the above disclaimers might be a little over-dramatised.
-You should absolutely feel comfortable running this software on your own machine with queries that you are building yourself.
-Just be aware that a potential attacker may be able to glean more from it than they will be able to when it's deemed production ready.
+If your PostGraphile usage is mostly database driven then, other than changing a few lines in your config from time to time, you should find V5 relatively stable.
+If you have a lot of custom plugins then you may need to pay a lot closer attention to the changelogs.

 :::

-If you acknowledge all of the above and still wish to proceed then you may set the following environmental variable to be able to run the code:
+If you acknowledge all of the above and still wish to proceed then you may set the following environmental variable to be able to run the `@prealpha` modules:

 ```
 I_SPONSOR_GRAPHILE=and_acknowledge_prerelease_caveats